SHAKTI (microprocessor): C-class

-The C-class is a 64-bit controller class of processor, aimed at mid-range embedded application.
+The C-class is a 64-bit controller class of processor, for mid-range embedded application.
 The core is highly optimized, 6-stage in-order design with MMU support and the capability to run operating systems like Linux and Sel4.
 It is extremely configurable with the support of the standard RV64GC ISA extensions.
-It targets mid-range compute systems running over 200-800 MHz.
+It is for mid-range compute systems running over 200-800 MHz.
 It can also be customized up to 2 GHz.
 It is positioned against ARM's Cortex A35/A55.
 The application domain of this class ranges from embedded systems, motor-control, IoT, storage, industrial applications to low-cost high-performance Linux based applications such as networking, gateways etc.

 C-arty100T is a SoC built around the C-class.
-The C-arty100T SoC is a single-chip 64-bit C-class microcontroller with 128MB DDR3 RAM, 16 General Purpose Input Output (GPIO) pins, a Platform Level Interrupt Controller (PLIC), a Counter, 1 Universal Asynchronous Receiver Transmitter (UART) and 1 Inter-Integrated Circuit (I2C).
-It is aimed at mid-range application workloads with a very low power consumption and has support for optional memory protection.
+The C-arty100T SoC is a single-chip 64-bit C-class microcontroller with 128MB DDR3 RAM, 16 General Purpose Input Output (GPIO) pins, a Platform Level Interrupt Controller (PLIC), a Counter, 1 Universal Asynchronous Receiver Transmitter (UART) and 1 Inter-Integrated Circuit (I²C).
+It is for mid-range application workloads with a very low power use and support for optional memory protection.

 I-class

-The I-class is a 64-bit processor which targets the compute, mobile, storage and networking platforms.
-Its features include out-of-order execution, multithreading, aggressive branch prediction, non-blocking caches and deep pipeline stages.
+The I-class is a 64-bit processor for the compute, mobile, storage, and networking platforms.
+Its features include out-of-order execution, multithreading, aggressive branch prediction, non-blocking caches and deep instruction pipelining stages.
 The operational clock frequency of this processor is 1.5-2.5 GHz.
-The team is currently working on implementing atomics, Memory dependence prediction, Instruction Window/Scheduler optimizations, Implementation of some functional units, Performance analysis/projections, Optimizations to meet first-cut target frequency on 1 GHz on 22 nm processor.
+As of April 2020, the team was working on implementing atomics, memory dependence prediction, instruction window/scheduler optimizations, implementation of some functional units, performance analysis/projections, optimizations to meet first-cut target frequency on 1 GHz on 22 nm processor.

-Multicore Processors
+Multicore processors

 M-class

 A mobile class processor with a maximum of eight cores, the cores being a combination of C and I class cores.
-The M-class processors are aimed at general-purpose compute, low-end server and mobile applications.
+The M-class processors are for general-purpose compute, low-end server and mobile applications.
 The operation frequency ranges up to 2.5 GHz.
 It supports large issue size, quad-threaded and optional NoC fabric.
-The M-class processors are optimized for various power and performance targets.
+The M-class processors are optimized for various power and performance goals.

 S-class

-The S-Class is a 64-bit superscalar, multi-threaded variant aimed at Desktop and Enterprise server Application.
-Its supports 2-16 cores with a clock frequency of about 1.2–3 GHz.
+The S-Class is a 64-bit superscalar, multi-threaded variant for desktop and enterprise server uses.
+Its supports 2–16 cores with a clock frequency of about 1.2–3 GHz.

 H-class

-The H-class is a 64-bit processor aimed at highly parallel enterprise, HPC and analytics applications.
+The H-class is a 64-bit processor for highly parallel enterprise, HPC, and analytics applications.
 The cores can be a combination of C or I class, single-thread performance driving the core choice.
 The H-class has up to 128 cores with multiple accelerators per core.

-Experimental Processors
+Experimental processors

 These are experimental/research projects which focus on developing a high security and fault tolerant processor.